jely2002/youtube-dl-gui/README.md

 Oh no!
 Please open up an issue [right here](https://github.com/jely2002/youtube-dl-gui/issues) and describe the problem you're facing, I'll try to help you as soon as possible.

 ## Planned features
-- There are currently no planned features.
+- Single video download status bar

 Feel free to [request a new feature](https://github.com/jely2002/youtube-dl-gui/issues).